kyliehefner/HPC-Adaptive-PDE/README.md

-# **High-Performance Adaptive Solver for the Advection-Diffusion Equation Using OpenMP and MPI**
+# **High-Performance Adaptive Solver for the Advection-Diffusion Equation Using OpenMP**

 ---

 ## Project Overview
 This project aims to develop a high-performance solver for the **Advection-Diffusion Equation** using **Adaptive Mesh Refinement (AMR)** to dynamically adjust grid resolution based on the solution’s behavior.
 The advection-diffusion equation models the combined effects of transport (advection) and spreading (diffusion), making it both mathematically interesting and computationally intensive.
-The solver will leverage **MPI** for distributed memory parallelism and **OpenMP** for shared memory parallelism to achieve scalability.
+The solver will leverage **OpenMP** for shared memory parallelism to achieve scalability.

 ---